 Check the Airline Firearms Policy

-First you need to look online at the Airlines rules about traveling with firearms and ammunition.
+First you need to look online at the Airlines rules about travelling with firearms and ammunition.
 Most of the major airlines have a policy that is easy to follow.

-Just remember there are hundreds of people every day traveling with firearms, so you are not the only one.
+Just remember there are hundreds of people every day travelling with firearms, so you are not the only one.

 Be sure you have the proper gun case

 First you need to be sure you have a suitable suitcase and a suitable gun case.
 Most airlines will require you to have a lockable hard sided case to transport your firearm.
 Here is the one I use for handguns: